Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Double DQN Boltzman
 Regarding that the input state space is very big and absolute random exploration might not result in good experiences.
 It might be a reasonable choice to use whatever the agent has learned in the prior training episodes.
-It is correct that the agent hasn't learned good things, but, it for sure nows bad the bad actions in the beggining of an episode and that might help us.
+It is correct that the agent hasn't learned good actions yet, but, it for sure knows bad actions at the beggining of the training and that might help us.
 So I trained the model again using a state wrapper (actually a normilizer of state) and boltzman policy and it improved the performance distinguishably.
 The results of training are as follows:

 **Episode** : 700